-While the subject is gaining momentum rapidly, many companies are confused between designs, design thinking and innovations.
-The confusion is understandable and my recommendations is to encourage all three because they are complimentary and have no conflict whatsoever.
-If one has an end outcome (innovation) in mind, application of ‘Design thinking would make the process more efficient and the outcome more effective.
-Remember, the end objective could be a desire to have a simpler process (innovation) and Design thinking could be applied to it as well.
+While the subject is gaining momentum rapidly, companies are confused between designs, design thinking and innovations.
+The confusion is understandable, and my recommendation is to encourage all three subjects as they are complimentary and have no conflict whatsoever.
+If one has an end outcome (innovation) in mind, application of Design-thinking would make the innovation process more efficient and the outcome more effective.
+Large companies may have an objective to have a simpler process for innovation and Design thinking will contribute in making this happen.